ikbendewilliam/flutter_navigation_generator/flutter_navigation_generator/README.md

 - `defaultGuards`: Adds these guards to all routes where no guards are specified.
 Useful for adding e.g. login guards without having to add them to every route.
 Guards must extend [NavigatorGuard].
 Note: Navigation can be continued by calling `navigator.continueNavigation()`.
 See the continueNavigation() method in the Navigator for more information
 - `includeQueryParameters`: Whether to include query parameters in the route.
 Default: `IncludeQueryParametersType.onlyOnWeb`, valid options are: `always`, `never`, `onlyOnWeb` Note that parameters are always provided as arguments too
 - `ignoreKeysByDefault`: By default the Key? key argument is ignored in the goTo method.
 Set this to true to include it.
+- `generateMultiPanelNavigator`: Whether to generate a multi panel navigator.
+Defaults depending if you define children screens.

 ### FlutterRoute